-Activity of 11β-HSD2 in the placenta was assayed in vitro as described previously (39).
+Activity of 11β-HSD2 in the placenta was assayed in vitro in duplicates as described previously (39).
 Addition of the selective 11β-HSD1 inhibitor UE2316 (10 M) ensured no interference of 11β-HSD1 activity in the assay.
 11β-HSD2 activity is reported as % of [3H]-corticosterone converted to [3H]11-dehydrocorticosterone by 12,5 g protein in 30 minutes at 37°C.

 β-galactosidase staining

-Tissue sections (7 µm) were prepared from frozen placental tissues embedded in OCT. β-galactosidase staining was carried out using the Beta-Galactosidase Staining Kit (BioVision), according to the manufacturer’s instructions.
+Tissue sections (7 µm) were prepared from frozen placental tissues embedded in OCT. β-galactosidase staining was carried in duplicates out using the Beta-Galactosidase Staining Kit (BioVision), according to the manufacturer’s instructions.
+Sections were counterstained using Nuclear Fast Red.
 Positivity was assessed by the presence of blue signal in the tissue.
 A placenta was considered positive for the staining when a widespread signal was observed across the placenta.
 Results are displayed as % of placentas positive among total placentas inspected.